quist00/CarpentryCon2022GitClassRepoWrangler/presentation.md

 ---

 - Then, Volunteered to co-teach full Software Carpentry Workshop.
-    -Even though I was only the helper for the GIT section, trying to do that remotely was a concern.
+    - Even though I was only the helper for the GIT section, trying to do that remotely was a concern.
 It was challenging enough in person.
 I had a few weeks, so I tried to come up with some helper scripts

 ## Version 0 was born.